Meteor Crater: Daniel M. Barringer

-In 1929, astronomer F.R.
-Moulton was employed by the Barringer Crater Company to investigate the physics of the impact event.
+In 1929, astronomer F. R. Moulton was employed by the Barringer Crater Company to investigate the physics of the impact event.
 Moulton concluded that the impactor likely weighed as little as 300,000 tonnes, and that the impact of such a body would have generated enough heat to vaporize the impactor instantly.
-Daniel M. Barringer died just ten days after the publication of Moulton's second report.
+Barringer died just ten days after the publication of Moulton's second report.

 By this time, "the great weight of scientific opinion had swung around to the accuracy of the impact hypothesis ...
 Apparently an idea, too radical and new for acceptance in 1905, no matter how logical, had gradually grown respectable during the intervening 20 years."